Chapter 2: Decisions, Decisions, Decisions.

 Advantages of the NPV Decision Rule over other Decision Rules

 The advantage of the NPV decision rule is the clear monetisation of the costs and benefits in today’s monetary terms.
 It provides a practical measure of the magnitude of the net benefits as a monetary value.
+Further to this, the NPV decision rule provides a clear decision criterion for comparison.

 Limitations of the NPV Decision Rule